home > indexing

 Finally, thanks to this old-fashioned ASCII-based algorithm, Word won't care what font you're using.
 In other words, the letter that appears when you press the A key will always sort as if it were an A, even if the actual character you see on the screen is a Greek alpha.
 It's up to you to override Word's behavior if you need these characters treated in some special way.

-How to Override Sorting.
-There is an undocumented feature that allows you to apply manual sorting overrides for your entries.
+How to Override Word's Default Sorting There is an undocumented feature that allows you to apply manual sorting overrides for your entries.
 Follow the entry level that you want differently sorted with a semicolon and the sort text itself.
 In the example below, the main heading will appear re-alphabetized as if the text of the main heading were actually "resortedmain."
 The subheading is also re-alphabetized as if it were spelled "resortedsub."

 {XE "main;resortedmain:sub;resortedsub:sub-sub;resortedsub-sub")